jeroenmeulendijks/gdax-tradebot/README.md

 ## Acknowledgments

-This project is started as a fork of https://github.com/emperorcal/gdax-tradingbot
+This project is started as a fork of https://github.com/emperorcal/gdax-tradingbot, but has been completely rewritten!